stijnwop/proSeed/README.md

 ## Warning!
 Please be aware that this is a ***DEVELOPMENT VERSION***!
 * The development version can break the game or your savegame!
-* The development version can break the game or your savegame!
 * The development version doesn´t support the full feature package yet!

 #### Multiplayer